Current membership of the Tasmanian Civil and Administrative Tribunal

 Previously she worked in private legal practice for over 13 years with a primary focus in all areas of family law.
 Her experience also extends to criminal law and civil litigation.
 Previously she has held positions with the Law Council of Australia, Law Society of Tasmania, Family Law Practitioners Association of Tasmania and the North West Community Legal Centre.
 [GS, MHS]

-Jordon, Mike
+Jordan, Mike

 Completed basic medical training at Imperial College (Faculty of Medicine), London before completing UK postgraduate psychiatric training in Oxford and Cardiff after various posts in emergency medicine, anaesthetics and rheumatology.
 A move to New Zealand led to an entrance into forensic psychiatry, which was followed by a period working for Western Australian Forensic Mental Health Services before a move to Tasmania in 2009, where he has been based ever since.
 Whilst in WA, he was part of the state’s prison inspectorate team, and he has previously represented Tasmania on the Royal Australian and New Zealand College of Psychiatrists Forensic Faculty Committee.
 After stepping down as Clinical Director of Tasmanian Forensic Mental Health Services in 2016, he has continued in forensic/general adult practice in both the private and public sectors.
 [GS, MHS]